ZakGhost354313/Garry/README.md

 - `99!` - is a brooklyne 99 joke thing i got it from a tutorial
 - `/idk` - a joke from a friend
 - `/github` - sends the link to the github

+## Notes
+- the memes.txt file for the `/lol` command is simply a text file with a link to an image or video file of a meme
+-